 We accept a wide range of qualifications as entry to our degree programmes, so please contact our admissions team for detailed information about your own circumstances.
 In relation to A levels, we generally accept three A Levels grades BBC with one of these being a B grade in Biology/Human Biology, together with a second science subject.
 We do not accept an A level in General Studies/General Paper.
 An Irish Leaving Certificate must include Higher Level Biology.
 In addition to A level (or equivalent) qualifications, applicants should have five GCSEs at grades A-C including Maths and English language or equivalent qualification.
 Click here for more information.

-The BSO has three different courses that have been designed for those that require further study prior to beginning the M.Ost degrees.
+The BSO has two different courses that have been designed for those that require further study prior to beginning the M.Ost degrees.

 The Access to Higher Education Diploma (Osteopathic Sciences & Health Care); for students that have no qualifications past GCSEs or equivalent or have been away from education for quite some time.